ytlin322790/frg_aah/frg_code_revised.py/README.md

   1. Effecitve single particle method: The RG flow of 1PI vertex. fRG self-energy plus single particle green's function, and
   2. Many body method: The RG flow of 1PI vertex and the total particle density.

-The data for the local spectrum function is obtained by the excat numcerical digonization of effective single particle hamiltonain with fRG self-energy.
+The data for the local spectrum function is obtained by the excat numerical diagonalization of effective single particle hamiltonain with fRG self-energy.

 The algorithm: